arduino/tooling-project-assets/workflow-templates/check-license.md

 - Configure the license filename in the `env.EXPECTED_LICENSE_FILENAME` field of `check-license.yml`.
 - Configure the license type in the `env.EXPECTED_LICENSE_TYPE` field of `check-license.yml`.
+- (Optional) If license files should be present outside the root directory, add the configuration for additional paths to the `jobs.check-license.strategy.matrix.licenses` array in `check-license.yml`.

 ### Readme badge